 What Are the Short-Term Side Effects of Heroin?

 Heroin converts to morphine once it enters the human body.
 The drug immediately binds to opioid receptors, causing users to feel what is typically described as a pleasant rush.
 However, the pleasure the drug elicits varies depending on the amount taken and the pace it reaches the brain.

 For example, the following heroin side effects usually accompany the initial rush:

 - Dry skin

 Also, breathing and heart rhythms can slow to the point of sending a user into a coma.
 This causes brain damage and can happen from just one use.
 Heroin’s dangers come from the havoc it wreaks on the brain and nervous system.
 Thus, it’s clear opioids drive drug addiction by altering a person’s emotions.

-Ongoing heroin abuse alters the physical structure of the brain, along with the physiology.
+Ongoing heroin abuse alters the brain’s physical structure and physiology.
 People experience imbalances in their hormonal and neurological systems that may not be reversible.
 Further, white brain matter deteriorates from prolonged heroin usage.

-Heroin addicts lose the ability to keep their emotions in check.
-Thus, addicts respond unpredictably during stressful events.
+People struggling with heroin addiction cannot keep their emotions in check.
+Thus, they respond unpredictably during stressful events.
 But one of the harshest side effects of heroin is how quickly users build up a tolerance.
-This results in them requiring to take more and more of the opioid to experience the same effect.
+This results in them requiring more and more opioids to experience the same effect.
 Therefore, it makes treating heroin addiction much more difficult.